data-edu/data-science-in-education/_book/02-how-to-use.md

 If you get stuck in an advanced chapter and you need a break, try reviewing an earlier chapter.
-You'll be surprised at how much you learn from reviewing old material with the benefit of new experience.
+You'll be surprised at how much you learn from reviewing old material with the benefit of new experiences.
 Sometimes that kind of back-to-basics attitude is what we need to get a fresh perspective on new challenges.

-### Pick a Chapter of Interest and Start There
+### Pick a chapter of interest and start there

 We interviewed R users in education as research for this book.
 We chose people with different levels of experience in R, in the education field, and in statistics.